-In addition to the above listed principles, the assignment of items to the PIAAC assessment design had to address two further points: the linking between PIAAC and previous surveys, and the link between the CBA and PBA.
-To enable the linking among PIAAC, IALS and ALL, a part of the PIAAC item pool came from the IALS and ALL surveys (approximately 60%), while the other part consisted of new items that were developed for PIAAC.
-With regard to the literacy scale, the newly developed PIAAC items had to be assigned either to the subscale "prose literacy" or the subscale "document literacy" as the scale "literacy" was divided into these subscales in IALS and ALL.
-To enable the link between the PBA and the new CBA, a portion of the IALS and ALL items, which were all paper-based, had to be redesignated to be administered within the CBA.
+In addition to the above listed principles, the assignment of items to the PIAAC assessment design had to address two further points: the linking between PIAAC and previous surveys, and the link between the computer- and the paper-based assessment.
+To enable the linking among PIAAC, IALS, and ALL, a part of the PIAAC item pool came from the IALS and ALL surveys (approximately 60%), while the other part consisted of new items that were developed for PIAAC.
+With regard to the literacy scale, the items that were newly developed for PIAAC Round 1 (and continued in use for Round 2) had to be assigned either to the subscale "prose literacy" or the subscale "document literacy" as the scale "literacy" was divided into these subscales in IALS and ALL.
+To enable the link between the PBA and CBA, a portion of the IALS and ALL items, which were all paper-based, had to be redesignated to be administered within the CBA.
 Furthermore, a portion of the newly developed items had to be assigned to both modes of assessment.
 Altogether, a larger portion of the IALS and ALL items as well as the newly developed PIAAC items was used for the CBA, while a smaller portion was used for the PBA.
 The latter procedure had not only the aim of enabling the linking design but also to provide a reliable and valid assessment for adults who were unfamiliar or uncomfortable with computers.